-Finland belongs to the Nordic electricity market and congestions across the borders (from Finland to Sweden and Norway) are managed by implicit auctions (market splitting) in the day ahead market (spot market) in power exchange Nord Pool.
+Finland belongs to the Nordic electricity market and congestions across the borders (from Finland to Sweden and Norway) are managed by implicit auctions (market splitting) in the day-ahead market (spot market) in power exchange Nord Pool.
 Implicit auctions imply that market-based methods are applied in capacity allocation and congestion management is wholly integrated to the functioning of the Nordic wholesale market.
 Finland is considered as a single price area within Nordic market and congestions within Finland and after spot market closure are managed by counter-trade.

 There exist no priority transmission rights for cross-border trade from Finland to Sweden and from Finland to Norway or vice versa.
 However, priority transmission rights are used to allocate capacity between Finland and Russia.
 Actors can buy rights in auctions arranged by TSO for one or more years.
-Maximum capacity for one actor is currently 300 MW.
-This allows more actors to utilize the existing cross-border capacity between Finland and Russia.